decentraland/godot-explorer/README.md

       - add `ffmpeg\bin` to your `PATH`
     - the `.github/workflows/ci.yml` file can be useful to guide you

-2. Go to `rust/xtask` folder, and run `cargo run -- install`.
+2. Run `cargo run -- install` in the repo root folder.

 ## Running and editing the project

-1. Ensure you are in `rust/xtask` folder first
+1. Ensure you are in the root folder first
 2. You can run `cargo run -- run` to build the Rust library and execute the client.
 - With adding `-r` it builds the library in release mode.
 Note: the Godot executable is an editor, so it's a `release_debug` build, see the Target section [here](https://docs.godotengine.org/en/stable/contributing/development/compiling/introduction_to_the_buildsystem.html) for more infromation.
 - With adding `-e` it also builds the library, but the project edition is executed instead of the client.